groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/qrcode/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps to Generate and Add a Barcode to XLSX Documents"
+    title: "Steps to Generate and Place a QR-Code on XLSX Pages"
     content: |
-      [GroupDocs.Signature](/signature/java/) can generate barcodes in various popular formats and place them on XLSX pages.
-With support for over 60 barcode types, Java applications can easily be enhanced with barcode signing capabilities by incorporating our library.
+      [GroupDocs.Signature](/signature/java/) can generate QR-Codes in many popular formats and place them on XLSX pages.
+Over 10 QR-Code types are supported and can be quickly integrated into Java applications.
+Use our product to sign documents with generated QR-Codes.

-      1. Provide the XLSX file or stream to be processed.
+      1. Get the XLSX file or stream to be signed with a QR-Code.
-      2. Pass the barcode text to the BarcodeSignOptions instance.
+      2. Provide the text for QrCodeSignOptions.
-      3. Customize barcode options such as position, size, etc.
+      3. Customize visual options such as color, position, size, etc.
-      4. Save the file with the newly added barcode.
+      4. Save the file with the QR-Code.

     code:
       platform: "net"